-Rosacea has come out of the closet and there are celebrities you know with rosacea!
+Rosacea has come out of the closet and there are many celebrities that you know who struggle with rosacea!
 If you have rosacea, you’re in good company.
 More than 16 million people in the United States have rosacea.
 Worldwide, an estimated 48 million people have it.
 That means, of course, that famous people have rosacea too.

 A rosacea flare-up can be embarrassing, but it hasn't stopped celebrities from putting their rosacea-prone faces in front of the camera, and I think that's fantastic.
 I’m sure they get frustrated by their skin, but judging by some of their careers, rosacea hasn't stopped them.
 Famous people with rosacea include: